On energy and particle production in cosmology: the particular case of the gravitino: Further comments and prospects

 \section{Further comments and prospects}

 One main motivation for our work was the gravitino production in very specific supergravity settings discussed in \cite{Hasegawa:2017hgd,Kolb:2021xfn,Kolb:2021nob,Dudas:2021njv}, in the case where the sound speed for the longitudinal component vanishes at some point(s) during the cosmological evolution.
-There are various reasons to believe that in the UV this puzzling result will be modified.
+While it was suggested in \cite{Kolb:2021xfn,Kolb:2021nob} that this puzzling result may signal an intrinsic incompatibility between certain effective theories of supergravity and a UV-completion into quantum gravity, there are reasons to believe that such behaviour will be modified in the UV.
 Firstly, as already anticipated in \cite{Kolb:2021xfn, Kolb:2021nob}, the effective field theory in this case should break down before the Planck scale.
 This happens when the kinetic energy of the scalar (inflaton) field equals the energy provided by supersymmetry breaking ${\dot \phi}^2/2 = f^2$.
 The goldstino action (\ref{eqn:L_G}) worked out in \cite{Bonnefoy:2022rcw} strongly suggests that in this case the effective field theory breaks down, since the effects of higher-derivative operators are not anymore small.
 Actually the cutoff $\Lambda$ of supergravity theories with nonlinear supersymmetry is not the Planck mass, but much lower and determined by the supersymmetry breaking scale $\Lambda \sim \sqrt{f}$ \cite{unitarity}.
 Therefore the limit of zero sound speed in such models arises precisely when the inflaton kinetic energy reaches the cutoff of the effective field theory.

 On the other hand, it is still interesting to investigate the backreaction on the geometry of gravitino production in the case of a small non-vanishing value of the sound speed.
 The gravitino energy-momentum tensor (\ref{eqn:emt_full}) that we computed in our paper is the first ingredient needed for this purpose.
 The puzzles that we raised, namely the mismatch of the Fock space of the energy operator with respect to the Fock space of the instantaneous hamiltonian, even for high-momenta, and the computation of the energy operator in the goldstino action in the regime of validity of the equivalence theorem, clearly deserve further dedicated studies.
 It is also interesting that the sound speed does not enter directly the energy operator for the longitudinal gravitino.
 This result seems valid also in usual supergravity with one chiral multiplet (the inflaton), where the sound speed equals one, but the energy operator is more complicated.
 Moreover, at first sight the energy operator does not feature anything special in the case of zero sound speed, in the models based on non-linear supersymmetry where this can happen.
 A full analysis of the backreaction involves however not only a discussion of the zero-point energy, but a full understanding of the renormalization of the energy operator.
 We plan to return to these issues in the near future.